Mini truck models

 Nissan Clipper

-Starting as a Nissan branded Prince Clipper, the clipper name was revived in 2003 and sold as a Nissan badged version Mitsubishi Minicab kei truck.
+Starting as a Nissan branded Prince Clipper, the Clipper name was revived in 2003 and sold as a Nissan badged version Mitsubishi Minicab kei truck.

 Daihatsu Hijet